rnwalker7/1D7XX_Content/README.md

   - The exception is simple key-value pairs that can be stored in "scratch space".
 - Must be exportable to a React.js app.
 - Place the content for your shred in your respective folder.
-- **Please commit to the correct branch...the main branch is a PL1 Resource.
+- **Please commit to the correct branch.
+By order of the project manager, the main branch is a restricted area.
 USE OF DEADLY FORCE AUTHORIZED.**
 - Be creative!

 ## POCs: